-Most of us want to spend the least in order to get the most.
+Most of us want to spend the least to get the most.

-We’re all looking for a deal, whether its bargains on your grocery shopping or a discount on that big game day ticket.
+We’re all looking for a deal, whether it’s bargaining on your grocery shopping or a discount on that big game day ticket.

-But there’s an interesting caveat when we take a deeper look at consumer psychology or the emotional process of buying stuff.
+But there’s an interesting caveat when we look deeper at consumer psychology or the emotional buying process.

 It turns out that the higher something is priced, the more value people perceive it to hold.

-The reason I’m bringing this up is I want you to be aware of this when planning how to price your services and products as a personal trainer.
+I’m bringing this up because I want you to know this when planning how to price your services and products as a personal trainer.

 You need to recognize your value and the best way to substantiate it is by setting the right price.

-You need to stop thinking like a consume and instead act like one.
+You need to stop thinking like a consumer and instead act like one.